socomsystems/documentation/developer_manual/app/code_signing.rst

    might ask you for further information to verify that you're the legitimate owner of the application.
 Make sure to keep the private key file (``contacts.key``) secret and not disclose it to any third parties.
-3. Nextcloud will provide you with the signed certificate.
+3. cyfrSpaces will provide you with the signed certificate.
 4. Run ``./occ integrity:sign-app`` to sign your application, and specify your private and public keys as well as the path to the application.
    A valid example looks like: ``./occ integrity:sign-app --privateKey=/Users/lukasreschke/contacts.key